 In addition, many components working closely with each other maintain direct connections with their “subcontractor” components.
 They also use keepalive heartbeats running over those connections to detect whether a request for service can be sent there to be completed on time.

 Switchover and rebalancing

-The keepalives from configuration services are also used to rebalance components that keep state of specific entities.
+The keepalives from configuration services are also used to rebalance components that keep a state of specific entities.
 For example, interaction routers each have assigned tenants they route interactions for.
-Once a router it detected to be failed, configuration service redistributes its tenants to other routers that are deemed to be operational, and informs the rest of the system about the fact.
+Once a router it detected to be failed, configuration service redistributes its tenants to other routers that are deemed to be operational and informs the rest of the system about the fact.

 Recognizing that upon component failure all interactions serviced with that component are impacted, and, if dropped, may lead to impact to customer satisfaction, we employed a number of mechanisms to spread the interaction state information across the system so the interaction could continue even if the key components servicing it have failed.

 Some examples include:

 - If a media server is detected to be failed, the corresponding signaling server selects another media server and tells all endpoints in the conversation to start using it.
 This results in a short period of silence followed by resumption of the conversation.

 - Failure of a router results in interactions waiting in the queue being resubmitted to another router.
 No information is lost, some interactions routing can delay by about 30 seconds